its-dirg/dirg-web/doc/setup.rst

     * Set PORT to the port you want to use.
 If HTTPS is True, this is your https port.
     * If you use HTTPS you can also start a web server that redirects all the traffic to HTTPS.
 To give your http server the right port set the HTTP_PORT variable.
 * If you are not using DIRG web on a local computer, update BASEURL to your IP or hostname.
-* Do not forget to configure the variable EMAIL_CONFIG.
+* Do not forget to configure the variable EMAIL_CONFIG, which is used to invite people to login with federated login.
 * All other variables should be understandable from their names and the comments.

 Create Service Provider configuration